Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 An easy response should be to state that now everyone has an internet connection and a cloud-based directory is enough to store and manage the users of an organization and manage their access to different resources.

-The reality is quite different: If you have physical offices, an internal network that manages computers, printers, and other devices, or if you have several branches each handling their own email domain, you may need to have a Directory Server, inside your DMZ (in your secured network), you may want to use a directory server such as Microsoft Active Directory to manage these complex setups.
+The reality is quite different: If you have physical offices, an internal network that manages computers, printers, and other devices, or if you have several branches each handling its own email domain, you may need to have a Directory Server, inside your DMZ (in your secured network), you may want to use a directory server such as Microsoft Active Directory to manage these complex setups.

 Having a Directory is Not Enough, You Need to Synchronize It

-Then, the art consists in synchronizing this directory with your Information System in order to always provide the most up-to-date user data to your different software and services, which will ensure the users’ appropriate access and fresh contact information.
+Then, the art consists of synchronizing this directory with your Information System in order to always provide the most up-to-date user data to your different software and services, which will ensure the users’ appropriate access and fresh contact information.

 Your Directory Secures Access to Your Organization’s Resources